J0shCIbad/CPSC240-x86AssemblyHW/HarmonicSum (240 HW 6)/README.txt

 	displaying 9 intermediate values in between.
 	Programming Languages: One module in C++, two modules in x86 Date program began:     2020-Nov-22
-	Date program completed: 2020-Nov-XX
+	Date program completed: 2020-Nov-X5
+	Status:  Completed (2020-Nov-25).
+Successful execution after testing on Ubuntu 20.04, gcc v9.3.0

 	Files in this program: main.cpp, manager.asm, read_clock.asm
-		main.cpp	= A C++ driver module to call the manager x86_64 module.
+		* main.cpp	= A C++ driver module to call the manager x86_64 module.
 		Prints welcome and exit messages

-		manager.asm	=
+		* manager.asm	= Prompts user to input an integer denoting the number of terms to include in the harmonic sum.
+Then calculates it, outputing intermediate values in the way.
+CPU clock is read before and after the calculation, and the difference (the duration of the calculation) is shown.

+			* This program will check the input and select which algorithm to use.
+			For n <= 5, the O(1) runtime asymptotic expansion algortihm is too inaccurate, thus the O(n) regular summation algorithm is used.
+			Otherwise, for n > 5, the O(1) runtime asymptotic expansion algorithm

-		read_clock.asm = Returns the number of ticks as calculated by the machine.
+		* read_clock.asm = Returns the number of ticks as calculated by the machine.

-		run.sh = Bash script for assembling, compiling, linking, and running program
+		* run.sh = Bash script for assembling, compiling, linking, and running program

-		README.txt = This file.
+		* README.txt = This file.
 Contains info about the program.

 	Status: Complete (as of 2020-Nov-17).
 Successful after testing.